 Sprinters are going to throw their arms hugely up and down, while distance runners are focused on a smaller swing to conserve energy.

 But in both cases, the speed of your arms can influence the speed of your run, which means it’s important to train!

 Mostly, I’m noting this here to ensure you know the following exercises to improve speed can help both but are largely focused on the endurance runner and not those aiming for a 400-meter dash.

 Why Speed Training Drills?

-Of course running faster, does involve a process of pushing your pace in specific workouts, but without the appropriate structure, muscle strength and body integration those faster paces often lead to poor form.
+Of course running faster does involve a process of pushing your pace in specific workouts.
+But without the appropriate progression, muscle strength and body integration those faster paces often lead to poor form.

 Poor form over 13.1 or 26.2 miles or even done week after week, leads to imbalances, which leads to injury!

 Let’s look at what these running drills are designed to do:

 - improve foot turnover (running cadence)

 - Activate your glutes and psoas, often inhibited from sitting